2.6 cavity with qubit (TTS1AES001)

 Also found some peak at 4.933 GHz, which didn't show up as a cavity mode earlier.
 I will try to do a fine scan near this frequency.

-#5 Updated by Daniil Frolov about 1 year ago
+#5 Updated by Daniil Frolov over 1 year ago

 Finished scan around 4.933 GHz peak, can see it clearly.
 I will now measure s21 of the cavity around this frequency, to investigate if it is maybe just cavity mode.
 Although our isolators operate only up to 4.8 GHz, so this measurement may be problematic.

-#6 Updated by Silvia Zorzetti about 1 year ago
+#6 Updated by Silvia Zorzetti over 1 year ago

 Last night we run a long qubit scan from 4.8GHz to 5.8GHz.